How to write specific examples in IELTS essay body paragraphs.

-When writing an IELTS essay it is very important to be able to extend your ideas and explain your main points.
+In writing task 2, it is very important to be able to extend your ideas and explain your main points with examples in IELTS essay body paragraphs.
 This can be done with supporting points and most importantly, specific examples.
 This is necessary to get a good band score in task response and helps with overall cohesion of the essay.
 By using examples the examiner can clearly see how you are developing your main idea in the main body paragraphs.
 However, the examples given must be specific to the task question and your main idea, they should also be clear, easy to follow and concise.

 One of the biggest concerns for people doing the IELTS exam, particularly in the writing section, is timing.

 Many candidates who are doing IELTS get to the writing section and start stressing out because their time management becomes an issue.
 You only have around 40 minutes to write a 250 word essay, so straight away this tends to create anxiety.
 Then there is writing task 1 which should only take 20 minutes.
 That’s 1 hour in total for the writing section.
 It is easy to feel pressure in this situation.

 What is the difference between a Causes Solutions and a Problem Solutions essay?

 Problem solutions and causes solutions essay are very similar but there is a subtle difference, one type asks about the problems and the other type asks about the causes.

 It is very important to spend a couple of minutes analysing the task question so that you know what to write about in the essay.
 I have seen many good essays lose marks in Task Response because the writer did not find the issues in the task question, or did not fully understand what to write about.

 Be careful of memorised sentences in your writing.

 There are some IELTS teachers out there who tell students to write an outline statement after the thesis statement.
 To be honest, this is not a good way to structure the introduction.
 Outline statements are only for true academic essays that are many pages long, like you would write at university (IELTS essays are short discursive essays)